Acadia National Park: Geography

 The park includes mountains, an ocean coastline, woodlands, lakes, and ponds.
 In addition to nearly half of Mount Desert Island, the park designation also preserves a portion of the Schoodic Peninsula on the mainland, as well as the majority of Isle au Haut and Baker Island, all of Bar Island, three of the four Porcupine Islands (Sheep, Bald and Long), the Thrumcap (an islet), part of Bear Island, and Thompson Island in Mount Desert Narrows, as well as several other islands and islets.
 Bar Island, which can be visited on foot over a sandbar around low tide, and the Porcupine Islands are in Frenchman Bay by Bar Harbor.
 About 57 mi of carriage roads were designed and financed by John D. Rockefeller Jr. on Mount Desert Island, 45 mi of which continue to be maintained inside the park.

 Acadia National Park encompasses a total of 49,075 acre as of 31 December 2017.
 At least 30200 acre on Mount Desert Island are included in the park, along with 2900 acre on Isle au Haut, about 200 acre on smaller islands, and 2366 acre on the Schoodic Peninsula.
 (Note: Total acreage figure as of 2017; Mount Desert Island, Schoodic Peninsula, and smaller islands acreage figures as of 2006; Isle au Haut acreage figure as of 2015; acreage figures may have increased in subsequent years as private land is acquired by the National Park Service.)
 As of 2015, the permanent park boundary, as established by act of Congress in 1986, included 12,416 acre of privately owned land under conservation easements managed by the National Park Service, which plans to acquire the land at some point.

 Features

-The mountains of Acadia National Park overlook the Atlantic ocean, island lakes, and pine forests.
-Twenty-six significant mountains rise in the park, ranging from 284 ft at Flying Mountain's summit to 1,530 ft at Cadillac Mountain's summit.
+The mountains of Acadia National Park overlook the Atlantic Ocean, island lakes, and pine forests.
+More than twenty named mountains rise in the park, ranging from 284 ft at Flying Mountain's summit to 1,530 ft at Cadillac Mountain's summit.
 Cadillac Mountain, named after the French explorer Antoine de la Mothe Cadillac, is on the eastern side of the island.
 Cadillac is the tallest mountain along the eastern coastline of the United States.
 The summit of Cadillac is the first place in the United States where one may watch the sunrise from October 7 through March 6, due to its eastern location and height.